itsrafsanjani/react-tailwindcss-eslint-prettier-starter/README.md

-# React, Prettier, Eslint Starter
+# React, TailwindCSS, Prettier, Eslint Starter

 > Starter for faster development.
 Just clone and use!